porsche-design-system/porsche-design-system/packages/components-js/src/components/form/text-field-wrapper/text-field-wrapper.design.md

 ### Disabled state

 All types of Text Field are available as disabled state.
 However, disabled states (e.g. read only) should be avoided whenever possible, as they always tend to disrupt the user and break the user flow.
 Keep in mind: “The best way [to] prevent user error is to make sure that the use cannot make errors in the first place (…).”
 (Donald A. Norman, 2002)

-## Layout

-### Width
-Text fields have no specific width.
-Depending on the layout you can set the width either depending on the length of the text or by adjusting it to the grid.
-Baymard Institute usability study showed that: “If a field was too long or too short, the test subjects started to wonder if they had misunderstood the label (…).”
-[Baymard Institute](https://baymard.com/blog/form-field-usability-matching-user-expectations) The initial width is set to 272 px (corresponds to the grid width on viewport XS).
-For further information we recommend to read the general form guideline.
-[Forms Guideline](www.link.de)

-### Spacing
-According to the "law of proximity" in Gestalt psychology ([Laws of UX](https://lawsofux.com/law-of-proximity)) objects that are near or proximate to each other tend to be grouped together.
-For further information we recommend to read the general form guideline.
-[Forms Guideline](www.link.de)

-### Help text
-Help text should be displayed openly and directly, also in order not to expect the user to make additional clicks.
-If deeper, longer descriptions are necessary, which can optionally be read through and would interrupt the reading flow of the form, they should be hidden in a info tooltip, which is placed 8 px behind the label.

 <div style="background:#F2F2F2; width:100%; margin-top: 64px; padding-top: 32px; padding-left: 42px; padding-bottom: 42px;">
     <p-headline variant="headline-3" tag="h3" style="margin-bottom: 24px;">Examples</p-headline>